 The role of a probate attorney can vary depending on whether there is or is not a will in place.
 But in either scenario, three factors you should consider when deciding whether or not to hire a probate attorney are:

-It is good to understand the costs up front, and many probate lawyers can provide legal assistance for discrete tasks rather than managing the entire case which will help keep costs down.
-But it can often save you money in the long run to hire a probate lawyer, particularly when larger estates or complicated assets are involved.
+It is good to understand the costs up front, and many probate lawyers can provide legal assistance for discrete tasks rather than managing the entire probate process which will help keep costs down.
+But it can often save you money in the long run to hire a probate lawyer, particularly when dealing with a larger or more complicated estate.

 We'll help you find the right attorney